-The best cold brew coffee makers will change your coffee routine.
-In fact, I haven't visited Dunkin' for my signature iced coffee order in weeks, maybe months, since I've figured out to replicate my order at home: oat milk, syrup, and all.
+I never really used to care about the difference between a cold brew coffee maker and an iced coffee maker.
+Iced coffee is iced coffee, IMO.
+But boy, was I wrong.
+If you want the best and most refreshing experience, go with a cold brew coffee maker.
+It will change your coffee routine.
+In fact, I haven't visited Dunkin' for my signature iced coffee order in weeks, maybe months, since I've figured out to replicate my order at home: Oat milk, syrup, and all.

 While it has a suggested coffee amount of 85 grams, it didn't require precise measuring which was helpful for those without any measuring equipment.
 More or less it's filled it up ⅚ of the filter with coarse ground coffee and then pour water over the grounds, filling it to the measuring line on the size.
 While it's brewing, it's recommended to give it a stir every few hours.
 Once you're ready to drink, you'll pull out the metal filter, the directions were direct and easy to follow, with fun illustrations, too.

 The coffee itself was really smooth.
 It was actually, one of the first coffee makers that I got to test, and the rest had a lot of measure up to.
 The Ovalware brew is not as concentrated, so I was pouring more in my cup, and going through my coffee faster.
 After a few days, when I got to the bottom, there was some coffee sediment that had settled, and a little sediment on the bottom, making the last cup on the last morning a little gritty.